Kikubernetes/shell_scripts/README.md

 **usage**

-You can see help with thin command.
+You can see help with this command.

 ```syncview h```